intel-analytics/ipex-llm/scala/ppml/src/main/scala/com/intel/analytics/bigdl/ppml/attestation/README.md

 ## Environment
 You should have an available attestation service to attest with.
 You can use `EHSMAttestationService` and configure eHSM-KMS according to [this link](https://github.com/intel-analytics/BigDL/tree/main/ppml/services/pccs-ehsm/kubernetes), or you can just use `DummyAttestationService` for debug.

-### bi-attestation
+### Bidirectional Attestation
-To enable bi-attestation, you also need SGX SDK to fulfill quote verification.
+To enable bidirectional attestation, you also need SGX SDK to fulfill quote verification.
 Here is the guide to install SGX SDK with related libs.

 ```bash
 wget https://download.01.org/intel-sgx/sgx-linux/2.16/as.ld.objdump.r4.tar.gz